awsdocs/aws-codecommit-user-guide/doc_source/how-to-repository-email-create.md

 1. In the navigation bar, under **Events**, choose **Rules**\.

-1. Choose the rule for your repository from the list\.
+1. Choose the rule for your repository\.
 The rule name is displayed on the **Notifications** tab in your repository settings\.

 1. View the rule summary information\.
 **Important**